House advances GOP-backed spending bills, but threat of government shutdown remains

 "I think that's the appropriate way to be able to keep government funding, secure our border, while we continue to keep the government open to work on the rest of the appropriations process," McCarthy told reporters.

 McCarthy said the measure would last 30 to 45 days and he didn't want it to include aid for Ukraine — another sticking point for the far right.
+It would also be a lower spending level than current funding, he said.

+"If they want to put focus on Ukraine and not focus on the southern border, I think their priorities are backwards," McCarthy said of the Senate bill.

 Republican Rep. Garret Graves of Louisiana accused far-right members of giving the upper hand to Democrats in negotiations by blocking efforts to advance GOP spending bills in the House.